wp-plugins/advanced-ads/readme.txt

 * display or hide ads for mobile visitors
 * display or hide ads for logged in visitors
-* display or hide ads based on previously visited website (referrer) – included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
 * hide all ads from logged in users based on their role
+* advanced visitor conditions: previous visited url (referrer), user capability, browser language, browser and device, url parameters included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
 * display ads by exact browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

 = ad injection =